SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis

 \subsection{Text Fidelity Metrics}

-Text fidelity is the extent to which a generated scene matches its input text description. \ours includes four metrics to evaluate text fidelity: object count, object attribute, object-object relationship, and object-architecture relationship.
+Text fidelity is the extent to which a generated scene matches its input text description.
+Because a description specifies objects, their attributes, and how they are arranged relative to one another and to the surrounding architecture, a comprehensive evaluation must consider all of these aspects.
+To this end, \ours introduces four metrics: object count, object attribute, object--object relationship, and object--architecture relationship.
+Each metric builds on the previous one, starting from the simplest requirement (having the right objects) and progressively addressing more detailed constraints.

-\mypara{Object Count (CNT)} checks if the number of objects in the scene matches the quantities specified in the input text description.
-For example, a text description may specify that there should be two chairs and one table in a scene.
-The quantities can be exact or relative numbers (e.g., less than, more than).
-Using the object mapping, for each object category, we compare the instance counts in the scene to the annotated quantity and report the percentage of satisfied object count specifications.
+\mypara{Object Count (CNT)} is the most basic check: whether the number of objects in the scene matches the quantities specified in the description.
+For example, the text may require two chairs and one table.
+Using the object mapping, we compare the instance counts in the scene to the annotated quantities and report the percentage of satisfied specifications.
+This metric confirms that the building blocks of the scene are present, but it does not verify whether the objects look as intended.

-\mypara{Object Attribute (ATR)} checks if objects in the scene have attributes that match what is specified in the input text description, for example, a \emph{red} sofa or a \emph{wooden} table.
-We render two images for each relevant object: one front view and one with a 170 cm human figure on the side for scale.
-We provide these images to an VLM along with the annotated attributes and ask it to evaluate if the objects satisfy them.
-Similar to object count, only if the number of objects with the correct attributes matches the expected quantities, the attribute specification is considered satisfied.
-It is automatically unsatisfied if no relevant object exists.
-We report the percentage of specifications that are satisfied.
+\mypara{Object Attribute (ATR)} extends the evaluation to whether objects have the correct attributes, such as a \emph{red} sofa or a \emph{wooden} table.
+We render two images for each relevant object: one front view and one with a 170 cm human figure for scale.
+These are provided to a VLM together with the annotated attributes, and the model judges whether the objects satisfy them.
+This metric captures how well the scene reflects the descriptive details, but it still ignores how objects are placed relative to one another.